jahdielvillosa/ChatModule/README.md

 # ChatModule
 Chat module using Javascript in ASP.Net.

 Chat module is integrated on a ASP.Net Website with MSSQL database.
 The chat module is written in javscript, CSS, HTML.
 A desktop application project is also created to compliment the module.
-See ChatApp in my respositories.
+See <a href="https://github.com/jahdielvillosa/ChatApp" > ChatApp </a> in my respositories.

 To Use:
   1. Open the Project using Visual Studio 2015 or higher.